-German court to rule on ex-IS member in Yazidi girl's death
+German court convicts ex-IS member in Yazidi girl's death

-The defendant could face a life sentence if convicted of the charges, which also include murder, war crimes and crimes against humanity.

-Federal prosecutors have asked the court to additionally determine that he bore “particular responsibility” for the alleged crime — reducing his chances of parole after 15 years.
+German news agency dpa quoted the presiding judge, Christoph Koller, saying it was the first conviction worldwide over a person’s role in the systematic persecution by IS of the Yazidi religious minority.

-The defendant’s lawyers have denied the allegations made against their client.
+The defendant’s lawyers had denied the allegations made against their client.

-His German wife was sentenced last month to 10 years in prison over the same incident.
+His German wife was sentenced last month to 10 years in prison over the girl’s death.

 The United Nations has called the IS assault on the Yazidis’ ancestral homeland in northern Iraq in 2014 a genocide, saying the Yazidis’ 400,000-strong community “had all been displaced, captured or killed.”
 Of the thousands captured by IS, boys were forced to fight for the extremists, men were executed if they didn’t convert to Islam — and often executed in any case — and women and girls were sold into slavery.